abertschi/postcards/README.md

 }
 ```

-Create a YAML file in the following format (`./pictures/send.yaml` in
+Create a YAML file in the following format;
-the example above);

 ```yaml
 - This is the text for postcard 1